National Geographic Society

 Aligning design with business needs

-I designed each data block with a dropdown that let Explorers submit metrics tied directly to the specific indicators the business team needed.
+The data blocks in the website editors include a dropdown that lets Explorers submit metrics tied directly to the specific indicators the business team needs.

 Reducing brand pressure with AI support